 (c) by verifying the measurements obtained from the scanner computer against the measurement of the test object determined by the forest officer under clause 6.

-6. Approval of test object
+6. Test object to be approved

 A test object shall not be used for a measurement verification test referred to in clause 5 unless —